Design-Based Causal Inference with Missing Outcomes: Missingness Mechanisms, Imputation-Assisted Randomization Tests, and Covariate Adjustment: Appendix C: Additional Details on the Simulation Studies in Section 3.3 of the Main Text

 \item (Linear Predictive Model): The linear predictive model embedded in Chained Equations Imputation is Bayesian ridge regression (MacKay, 1992; Tipping, 2001), which is a widely used form of regularized linear regression that can offer enhanced robustness in the face of ill-posed problems compared with a traditional linear regression.
 All parameters were retained at their default settings during the implementation.

-\item (Boosting Predictive Model): The boosting predictive models embedded in Chained Equations Imputation are XGBoost regressor (Chen and Guestrin, 2016) (when the sample size $N=50$) and LightGBM regressor (Ke et al., 2017) (when sample size $N=1000$), two commonly used robust gradient boosting machines; see Section~\ref{subsec: simulation studies} in the main text for details.
+\item (Boosting Predictive Model): The boosting predictive models embedded in Chained Equations Imputation are XGBoost regressor (\citealp{chen2016xgboost}) (when the sample size $N=50$) and LightGBM regressor (\citealp{ke2017lightgbm}) (when sample size $N=1000$), two commonly used robust gradient boosting machines; see Section~\ref{subsec: simulation studies} in the main text for details.
 All parameters are set to default values.

 \end{itemize}